Blue Light Facts: Is Blue Light Bad For Your Eyes?

 So, is all blue light bad for you?
 Why not block all blue light, all the time?

-Bad idea.
-It's well documented that some blue light exposure is essential for good health.
+Actually, some blue light exposure is essential for good health.
 So 100% protection from all blue light is not a good idea.
-Research also has shown that high-energy visible light boosts alertness, helps memory and cognitive function and elevates mood.
+Research also has shown that high-energy visible light boosts alertness, helps memory and cognitive function, and elevates mood.

-If you are using your phone constantly especially if you use it primarily for texting, e-mailing and web browsing a convenient way to reduce your blue light exposure is to use a blue light filter to the screen of your device.
+If you are constantly using your phone for texting, emailing and web browsing, a convenient way to reduce your blue light exposure is to apply a blue light filter to the screen of your device.

-If you have presbyopia and routinely wear bifocals or progressive lenses, prescription computer glasses with single vision (one-power) lenses optimized for your computer viewing distance give you the additional benefit of a much larger field of view for seeing your entire computer screen clearly.
-(Keep in mind, though, that this type of computer eyewear is exclusively for seeing objects within arm’s length and cannot be worn for driving or other distance vision needs.)
+If you're over age 40 and routinely wear progressive lenses or bifocals, prescription computer glasses with single vision (one-power) lenses optimized for your computer viewing distance give you the additional benefit of a much larger field of view for seeing your entire screen clearly.
+Keep in mind, though, that this type of computer eyewear is exclusively for seeing objects within arm’s length and should not be worn for driving or other distance vision needs.